Itch.io: Delisting of adult content

 On July 24, 2025, Itch.io delisted thousands of adult games from sale after receiving concerns from major payment processors, which had been initiated by the Australian non-profit group, Collective Shout, along with other similar organizations, claiming numerous games on Itch.io, as well as Steam, were depicting rape, incest, and exploitation of women.
 While Valve selectively removed those games identified as problematic and updated policies to restrict such games in the future, Itch.io opted to temporarily deindex all games tagged as mature content and to undergo a review of each under the terms expected by the payment processors before readding them to the service.
 Corcoran said they needed to take this action "to protect the platform's core payment infrastructure", and that whereas Steam is a closed platform where each game is reviewed before its addition to the store, Itch.io had no similar process before a game was listed on the marketplace.
 Melinda Tankard Reist, the founder of Collective Shout, said the intent of their effort was only towards games depicting rape and incest, and not all adult games, and she expected that most of the games that were deindexed on Itch.io would be returned to the service in time.

 Itch.io later introduced guidelines that would restrict sales of games on its platform regardless of the context used in the game, and were exploring the potential to use alternative payment processors that would better support purchases of legal adult content.

 Thousands of game developers and users were affected as they reported their games being pulled without notifying, halted payouts and being unable to download games that they previously purchased.
 Itch.io posted a statement acknowledging the criticism.
 Naomi Clark, a game designer and professor who serves as the departmental chair of NYU Game Center, expressed concern about the removal of games on Steam and Itch due to pressure from payment processors in an interview with 404 Media.
 Clark believed that the decisions by credit card companies had the potential to spread to other categories, including non-pornographic games, and that this would hamper games as a creative form by restricting the ability of game designers to make games about serious things.
 Wired cited several non-pornographic games affected by Itch.io's removals, such as Consume Me (whose developers commented that "The position of these right-wing groups is often that ANY LGBTQ+ content is 'adult' by default") and the award-nominated Last Call (an autobiographical game which explores domestic abuse and recovery through poems and features no explicit images).
 Wired considers this sequence of events a slippery slope towards further censorship of video games.

-Due to the Online Safety Act 2023, Itch.io will block UK users from accessing to NSFW pages without Age Verify by 25 July, 2025.
+Due to the Online Safety Act 2023, Itch.io blocked UK users from accessing to NSFW pages without verifying their age on July 25, 2025.